“The Invisible Wall” An Unusual Diagonal Stride Drill That Really Works [Video]

 In walking, part of the Stride Triangle extends in front of the upper body.
 The lead leg swings ahead of the body and the heel strikes the ground in front.

-It’s typical for people to overstride and heel strike when walking, but it’s bad in running and it’s bad in cross-country skiing too.
-It’s one of the key problems that challenges novice and intermediate skiers.
+It’s normal to heel strike in walking, but it’s not good for running or cross-country skiing.
+It’s one of the main challenges for novice and intermediate skiers.

-In true Diagonal Stride, the angles and positions are all different.
+In expert Diagonal Stride, the angles and positions are all different.
 The upper body is angled forwards and the Stride Triangle is tipped up and behind the skier.

 The universal cross-country skiing advice to “keep your hips forward” is supposed to help skiers get into this position.